A First-Order Gradient Approach for the Connectivity Optimization of Markov Chains: First-order derivatives and approximations

 \subsection{Keeping SPSA on $ \mathcal{X}^{\mathrm{pos}}$}

 In the previous subsection, we have shown how the equality constraint can be incorporated via a base transformation and a steepest feasible descent direction staying on $ \mathcal{X}^{\mathrm{eq}}$ can be found.
-In the following, we illustrate how to adjust SPSA so that $ x + \eta \Delta \in \mathcal{X}^{\mathrm{pos}}$.
-For this, we adapt Algorithm \eqref{eq:spsa_rec} as follows
+In the following, we illustrate how to adjust the SPSA algorithm in \eqref{eq:spsa_rec}, so that $ x + \eta \Delta \in \mathcal{X}^{\mathrm{pos}}$:

-for $k\in \mathbb{N}$, where $\text{Proj}_{Z}(x)$ is the projection of $x$ to point closest in the closed convex set $ Z $ in the $L^2$-norm (viz., the element-wise projection $\text{Proj}_{{\mathcal{X}^{(\mathrm{pos},\varepsilon)}}}(x) = \max(\varepsilon, x)$), and perturbation scalar $\{\eta(k)\}_{k \in \mathbb{N}}$ in $G_k\left(x(k)\right)$ sufficiently small. \blue{The latter can be ensured by setting $\eta(k) \leq \varepsilon $, for all $k \in \mathbb{N}$, as this ensures feasibility of perturbations in $G_k\left(x(k)\right)$, for any $\Delta \sim \{-1,1\}$; see \eqref{eq:spsa_est}.} Effectively, the algorithm is applied on an interior set $\mathcal{X}^{(\mathrm{pos},\varepsilon)} \subset \mathcal{X}^{\mathrm{pos}}$, for some $\varepsilon$ small.
+for $k\in \mathbb{N}$, where $\text{Proj}_{Z}(x)$ is the projection of $x$ to point closest in the closed convex set $ Z $ in the $L^2$-norm \blue{ (viz., the element-wise projection $\text{Proj}_{{\mathcal{X}^{(\mathrm{pos},\varepsilon)}}}(x) = \max(\varepsilon, x)$)}, and perturbation scalar $\{\eta(k)\}_{k \in \mathbb{N}}$ in $G_k\left(x(k)\right)$ sufficiently small. \blue{The latter can be ensured by setting $\eta(k) \leq \varepsilon $, for all $k \in \mathbb{N}$, as this ensures feasibility of perturbations in $G_k\left(x(k)\right)$, for any $\Delta \sim \{-1,1\}$; see \eqref{eq:spsa_est}.} Effectively, the algorithm is applied on an interior set $\mathcal{X}^{(\mathrm{pos},\varepsilon)} \subset \mathcal{X}^{\mathrm{pos}}$, for some $\varepsilon$ small.
 This approach can be extended for more generic constraints using numerical projections based on sequential quadratic programming \cite{shi2021sqp}.